Yadanar Htae Ka Yadanar

-Yadanar Htae Ka Yadanar (ရတနာထဲကရတနာ) is a 2017 Burmese drama television series.
+Yadanar Htae Ka Yadanar (ရတနာထဲကရတနာ; lit.
+'Treasure Among Treasure') is a 2017 Burmese supernatural drama television series based on Burmese mythology.
 It aired on MRTV-4, from January 30 to March 24, 2017, on Mondays to Fridays at 19:00 for 40 episodes.

 Synopsis

+I've never been here ... but in my head, it felt so familiar to me...

 A Dragon King and a Dragon Queen were playing happily in a long and beautiful river that existed thousands of years ago.

 The Dragon King also helped in the battle, and the Dragon King died in great pain due to the attack of Garuda King.
 Before the Dragon King's death, with the Dragon King's curse, he vomited blood three times from his mouth and turned into jewels.
 The story begins with the wrath of the Dragon Queen, who witnessed the tragedy.

-Knowing that the Dragon King and the Garuda King were successful businessmen at this time, the Dragon Queen wanted to be reunited with her lover.
+Knowing that the Dragon King and the Garuda King were successful businessmen at this time, the Dragon Queen longed to be reunited with her lover.
 The story of Yadanar Htae Ka Yadanar became a story set in the pursuit of humanity with the intention of seeking revenge with resentment.